Rainyan/sourcemod-nt-onroundconcluded-event/README.md

 ## Notes
 * The forward will **not** trigger if a round ends before it had started (ie. all players in a team dying/disconnecting before the freeze time ends, invalidating the round).
 Only rounds that have properly gone through the full round start freeze time (gamestate 1->2), and concluded in a team victory or stalemate (gamestate 2->3) will trigger the forward.

 * This forward is game mode agnostic, and takes no stance on whether the ghost was captured or not.
-Use the [OnGhostCaptured forward](https://github.com/softashell/nt-sourcemod-plugins/blob/master/scripting/nt_ghostcap.sp) for detecting a ghost capture, instead.
+Use the [OnGhostCapture forward](https://github.com/softashell/nt-sourcemod-plugins/blob/master/scripting/nt_ghostcap.sp) for detecting a ghost capture, instead.

 * The forward is **not** an Event, and as such you can't intercept it with Plugin_Handled/Plugin_Stop etc. If you want to manipulate the team score, you'll have to do so manually after receiving the forward.